North Carolina FC

-North Carolina FC is an American professional soccer team in Cary, North Carolina, a suburb of Raleigh, and member of the USL Championship.
-Founded in 2006, the team previously was known as the Carolina Railhawks.
+North Carolina Football Club is an American professional soccer team in Cary, North Carolina, a suburb of Raleigh, and member of the United Soccer League system.
+Founded in 2006, the team was known as the Carolina RailHawks.

 On December 6, 2016, the RailHawks announced a name change to North Carolina Football Club in pursuit of becoming a Major League Soccer franchise.
 The club's home attendance record had been broken earlier that year when 10,125 attended a match against West Ham United of the English Premier League.

+On November 4, 2025, the club announced it was suspending operations pending an application to join the future USL Premier in 2028.

 The team has played its home games at the 10,000-seat WakeMed Soccer Park since 2007.
 The team's colors are Atlantic blue, cardinal red, and Southern gold.